coah80/bsky-sync/README.md

 # bsky-sync

-mirrors your twitter/x account to bluesky so you can be active there without opening the app. reads your tweets through [emusks](https://emusks.tiago.zip/) (no paid twitter api, it reads with your own auth cookie), posts them to bluesky, and keeps a sqlite db of tweet id → bluesky post mappings so threads and self quotes stay wired up correctly.
+mirrors your twitter/x account to bluesky so you can be active there without opening the app. reads your tweets through [emusks](https://emusks.tiago.zip/), posts them to bluesky, and keeps a sqlite db of tweet id → bluesky post mappings so threads and self quotes can sync up nicely with a little bow on top 🎀.

 ## what it syncs